LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. member:: date->getformat()

    Returns the current format string set for the current date object.
+This will always return an ICU format string.

 .. member:: date->clear()